ChrisGutknecht/smx_advanced_seo_data/404_live_alerts/README.md

 requests
 pymsteams
 ```
+* Hit the deploy button as final setup.
+To test the cloud function, you need a <code>POST</code> payload, see the scheduler section below.

 ## 3. How to set up a schedule for the cloud function
 Next, navigate to Cloud scheduler to invoke this cloud function regularly: <https://console.cloud.google.com/cloudscheduler>.